 In general, there are two possibilities: 1.
 You’ll live with a host family, or 2.
 You’ll live in a hostel together with the other volunteers.
 How you will live depends on the country and project you’re going to.
 Sometimes, you can even choose.
 When I volunteered in Guatemala in summer 2018, I alternated between both – living with a loving host family in Guatemala City during the weekends and living in a hostel in the town I was volunteering in during the week.

 Needless to say, both options have their advantages and disadvantages.
 So let’s have a closer look at them:

 1. Host family

 Living with a host family is the perfect way to dive into the culture 100%.
 They can and will teach you about daily life in the country you’re going to, including traditions, language and cuisine.
-When I arrived in Guatemala, my host family organised a whole family get-together to welcome me, because of which I immediately got a taste of the infamous Latin vibe.
+When I arrived in Guatemala, my host family organised a whole family get-together to welcome me.
+Through that I immediately got a taste of the infamous Latin vibe.
 Additionally, my host mother gave me some general tips about living and travelling in Guatemala, helped me when I fell ill, and the close family even joined me on a trip to Tikal (the site of Mayan temples in the North of the country).

 Granted, all host families are different.
 But I can guarantee you that you’ll find out how locals live and gain perspectives on this you wouldn’t gain in a 5-star hotel.

 Of course there are also some disadvantages to living with a host family: you might be further away from where your fellow volunteers live, making it more difficult to meet up later at night, and you might be less flexible than you would be if you’d have a hostel room you can enter and leave whenever you like.